Speak Out Drama Lessons

 Our policy and guidelines apply to all artists and staff who work in conjunction with Speak Out Drama Lessons and Step Out Dance Lessons.
 This policy addresses the responsibilities of Speak Out Drama Lessons and Step Out Dance Lessons in the following areas;

-1. Prevention - Stay Safe Programme - Prevention through Drama
+1. Prevention - Stay Safe Programme - Prevention through Drama 2.
+Procedures - Procedures for dealing with concerns/disclosure etc 3.
+Practice - Best practice in Child Protection

 An individual copy of this policy document and a copy of Children First National Guidelines for the Protection and Welfare of Children 2017 will be made available to all staff and parents.